*el acebo – holly

 Singing Christmas carols, known as villancicos, for the neighbors and inviting the singers in for a treat or a nice drink is a fun tradition here on the island.
 The drink is usually Té jengibre / Ginger tea (ginger tea recipe), coffee, and for imbibers ron/ rum.
 The caroling venture usually wrap-ups with a good party that includes drinking, dancing and in general a good time for all.

-There are many Holiday songs here that are unique to Dominican Republic and the other Latin American countries.
+There are many Holiday songs here that are unique to the Dominican Republic and the other Latin American countries.
 Here, as in most of the Latin countries, many of the Christmas songs are accompanied by a merengue rhythm.
 This results in the Christmas carols being quite danceable, which all Dominicans delight in.

 Some notable songs in this style are Volvió Juanita by Milly Quezada, Salsa pa tu lechón by Johnny Ventura, La trulla navideña by del Conjunto Quisquella.